The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 About Stagecoach Performing Arts

-Stagecoach Performing Arts teaches children from all walks of life to sing, dance and act.
+Stagecoach Performing Arts teaches children from all walks of life to sing, dance and act in a safe environment.
 The beauty of learning these skills is that people learn not only to perform on stage, but more importantly, to perform to their full ability in life.

-For the last 30 years Stagecoach has enabled more than a million young people to gain confidence and skills.
+For over 30 years Stagecoach has had a positive impact on more than a million young people, helping them to gain confidence and skills.
 It has seen students challenge, explore and develop themselves and, crucially, build essential life skills via the company’s school and class network and have lots of fun.

 As their students grow, discover hidden talents and learn new skills, the 350-plus franchisees in the Stagecoach school network also flourish and grow their performing arts school.

-Despite being 30 years old, Stagecoach continually refines its franchise model, which is one reason why nearly 50,000 students flock to more than 1,700 Stagecoach schools and classes across eight countries each week.
+Despite being over 30 years old, Stagecoach continually refines its franchise model, which is one reason why over 50,000 students flock to more than 2,000 Stagecoach schools and classes across eight countries each week.

-Stagecoach Performing Arts franchisees are given the opportunity to oversee a team of teachers, who deliver fun and engaging singing, dance and drama classes for students aged between four and 18.
+Stagecoach Performing Arts franchisees are given the opportunity to oversee a teacher team, who deliver fun and engaging singing classes, dance classes and drama classes for students aged between four and 18.

-Classes are run for 36 weeks of the year and give students an unparalleled education in performing arts, including the chance to perform at prestigious theatres in London’s West End and at Disneyland Paris.
+Stagecoach franchise classes are run for 36 weeks of the year and give students an unparalleled education in performing arts, including exciting opportunities to perform at prestigious theatres in London’s West End and at Disneyland Paris.

 How does the Stagecoach Performing Arts franchise model work?

-This fee includes all training and support, which begins with a five-day training course at the company’s head office in Walton on Thames.
+This fee includes all training and support, which begins with a five-day training course at the company’s head office in Woking.
 Franchisees are also allocated a dedicated regional franchise manager, who helps in setting up the business, before supporting the franchisee with the operational aspect of running a franchise and implementing the well-proven successful business model.

-As part of the franchise package, franchisees have access to industry leading support from dedicated events and education teams.
+As part of the Stagecoach Performing Arts franchise package, franchisees have access to industry-leading support from dedicated events and education teams.
 They are given advice and guidance about creative content, getting the best out of their students and teachers and how to put on and take part in shows that will give every student their moment to shine.